-From application forms to satisfaction surveys, we collect a lot of information about tenants, their lives, and the way that they use our services.
+From housing application forms to satisfaction surveys, we collect a lot of information about tenants and the way that they use our services.
 Much of this information is what is known as personal data.
-Simply put, this is any information that can be used to identify a person.
+Simply put, this is any information that can be used to identify a living person.

 The law protects the way we use your personal data.
-This law is the Data Protection Act 1998.
-It aims to make sure that your personal information is protected and used as you would expect.
-For example, we must ensure that access to your details is limited to those people who need to use it, so you can have the services that you need.
-We also have to make sure that we use your data in a way that reflects the reason why we have it – to provide report on, and improve our services as a landlord.
+This law is called the General Data Protection Regulation 2016.
+It aims to make sure your personal information is protected and used as you would expect.
+For example, we must ensure that access to your details is limited to those people who need to use it, so you can have the services you need.
+We also have to make sure we use your data in a way that reflects the reason we have it – to provide, to report on, and to improve our services as a landlord.

-All the data we hold about you should be accurate, which is one of the reasons we ask you for regular updates!
-We also have to make sure that we don’t keep your information for too long after we don’t need it anymore.
+All the data we hold about you should be accurate.
+This is one of the reasons we ask you for regular updates!
+We also have to make sure we don’t keep your information for too long.

 The law also gives you the right to request a copy of the information we hold about you.
 This is called a subject access request.
 You can also request that we delete information we hold about you sooner than we would normally do this.
 For full information about how we handle data, and what your rights are, please see our Fair Processing Notice.